grscheller/scheller-linux-archive/grokScala/README.md

 ```
    $ sbt splat/run
 ```
+make sure you launch sbt from the root grokScala directory.

 ## 2. Building scala code to run as a "Java App": [onejar](onejar/)
 Builds scala code into a "fat" jar file so that all an end user needs is<br>